Classification of Histopathology Slides with Persistent Homology Convolutions: Acknowledgments

 \section{Acknowledgments}

 The authors are grateful for the support of the National Science Foundation under Award No. 2232967.
-Additionally, we would like to thank Ajay Krishna Vajjala, Deval Parikh, Tyrus Berry, Anthony Pizzimenti, and Jeremy Mason for their thoughtful comments and suggestions on the content of this paper.
+Additionally, we would like to thank Ajay Krishna Vajjala, Deval Parikh, and Anthony Pizzimenti for their suggestions regarding the implementation of PHC.
+The authors would also like to thank Tyrus Berry, Heather Harrington, Kelly Maggs, and Jeremy Mason for their thoughtful comments regarding the content of this paper.
+Computational resources were provided by the Office of Research Computing at George Mason University.